kcartlidge/inspect-a-go/readme.md

 ## Limitations

 The code maintains an in-memory cache of assessed properties.
-In order to do this you must provide the name of the type of thing assessed (to be used internally as a key).
-This may soon switch to auto-discover the type name where the struct is not anonymous.
+In order to do this you must provide the name of the type of thing assessed (to be used internally as a key). *This may soon switch to auto-discover the type name where the struct is not anonymous*.

 Currently all public properties are located (private ones ignored) regardless of their types, however the returned property collection only contains the string representation of the actual values found not the underlying thing.